 |Common Hardware||2.16.818.104.22.168.22.214.171.124||PIV and Federal Bridge Medium Hardware Token|

 |Federal Bridge Medium Hardware Commercial Best Practice||2.16.8126.96.36.199.188.8.131.52||Federal Bridge Medium Hardware Token (PKI Trusted Roles may not be U.S. citizens)|

 Federal PKI certificates may be used for digitally signing documents between federal agencies and with business partners.
 Adobe is just one option used for digital signatures.

 To see and verify which Federal PKI certificate policy OIDs are trusted by Adobe Acrobat:

 - Open Adobe Acrobat.

-- Choose Federal Common Policy CA , then the Certificate Details tab
+- Choose Federal Common Policy CA and then the Certificate Details tab.

-- Choose Certificate Viewer window, click on the Policies tab, and you will see Policy Restrictions
+- Choose the Certificate Viewer window, and click the Policies tab to see Policy Restrictions.

-- In Certificate Policies, you will see a comma-separated list of policy Object Identifiers (OIDs).
+- In Certificate Policies, you will see a comma-separated list of policy OIDs.